Gais: Notable residents

+Transport

+Gais railway station is the main railway station in the municipality.
+It is a junction station between the Appenzell–St. Gallen–Trogen and Altstätten–Gais railway lines.
+There are six other stations within the municipality: Hebrig, Rietli, Schachen, Stoss, Strahlholz and Zweibrücken.
+The railway stations are all served by light-rail trains of Appenzell Railways, which operate as services S20, S21 and S24 of St. Gallen S-Bahn.

 Sights

 The village is home to several Swiss heritage sites of national significance including the village square, the Protestant church of 1782, the former spa hotel Neuer Ochsen of 1796 and the Krone inn of 1781.

 The old village, lined with traditional wooden houses with curved gables, was rebuilt following a fire in 1780 and has remained mostly unchanged since then.
 The houses along the town square (Dorfplatz) and on Webergasse are the center of the old village.

 The Protestant Church was built in 1781–82 by Hans Ulrich Haltiner.
 The interior is decorated in a Rococo style.
 The interior work was done in 1782, from the shop of Andreas and Peter Anton Mosbrugger.